No Underwater Power Line

 Our Concerns

-• Impacts on salmon and other aquatic species
+• Impacts on river and sediment habitats;

-• Impacts from potential seismic events or vessel strikes
+• Impacts from vessel or anchor strikes;

 The Bigger Picture